 Today, it appears we may have avoided the recession we feared.
 Still, New York's economic recovery continues to lag behind the national recovery.
-As we feared, the weakening of tax receipts we saw in fiscal year 2023 did continue in 2024, and the Division of the Budget projects that tax receipts will decline substantially again in fiscal year 2025, largely due to lower personal and business income tax receipts.
+As we feared, the weakening of tax receipts we saw in fiscal year 2023 did continue in 2024, and the Division of the Budget projects that tax receipts, although improving, will remain well below 2023 levels in fiscal year 2025 and 2026, largely due to weaker personal and business income tax receipts.
 Job growth and wage growth are slowing, and affordability remains a pressing concern for too many New Yorkers.